iGov OAuth 2.0 | February 2025 | |

 When prompting the end user with an interactive approval page, the authorization server MUST indicate to the user:¶

-For example, for native clients a message indicating a new App installation has been registered as a client can help users determin if this is the expected behaviour.
-This signal helps users protect themselves fro potentially rogue clients.¶
+For example, for native clients a message indicating a new App installation has been registered as a client can help users determine if this is the expected behaviour.
+This signal helps users protect themselves from potentially rogue clients.¶

 If the authorization server is also an OpenID Connect Provider, it MUST provide a discovery endpoint meeting the requirements listed in Section 3.6 of the iGov OpenID Connect profile.¶